MotionlessPeri/xd-rt/external/embree/doc/README.md

 line matches the radius spline, and the direction matches the cross product of the normal from the normal spline and tangent of the vertex spline.
-Note that this construction does not work when the provided normals are parallel to the curve direction.
-For this reason the provided normals should best be kept as perpendicular to the curve direction as possible.
+Note that this construction does not work when the provided rawNormals are parallel to the curve direction.
+For this reason the provided rawNormals should best be kept as perpendicular to the curve direction as possible.
 We further assume second order derivatives of the center curve to be zero for this construction, as otherwise very large curvatures occurring in corner cases, can thicken the constructed